 A quick data summary on breast cancer

 According to the Journal of Cancer and Tumor International JCTI/2018/42635, carcinoma of the breast is the common malignancy in women worldwide and the second most prevalent cancer overall.
-It accounts for 12% of all new cancer cases as well as a quarter (about 1.67 million) of all female cancers as at 2012.
+It accounts for 12% of all new cancer cases as well as a quarter (about 1.67 million) of all female cancers as of 2012.
 Breast cancer is also ranked the fifth most common cause of fatalities from cancer in women.

 Breast cancer in Africa

 Despite the threat that cancer poses to public health in sub-Saharan Africa (SSA), few countries in this region have detailed data on cancer.
-According to a study in Nigeria by Jedy-Agba, E. et al, some 100,000 new cases of cancer occur every year, with high case fatality ratio.
+According to a study in Nigeria by Jedy-Agba, E. et al, some 100,000 new cases of cancer occur every year, with a high case fatality ratio.
 With approximately 20% of the population of Africa and slightly more than half the population of West Africa, Nigeria contributed 15% to the estimated 681,000 new cases of cancer that occurred in Africa in 2008.

 Early detection is Key

 According to the Centers for Disease Control and Prevention, women between 40 and 44 years should consider starting annual breast cancer screening with mammograms.
-They also advice that the risks of screening should be considered against the potential benefits.
+They also advise that the risks of screening should be considered against the potential benefits.
 So, if there’s a history of breast cancer in your family, it may be advisable to start screening earlier as the benefit outweighs the risk.
-You can discuss this at depth with your OB/GYN.
+You can discuss this in depth with your OB/GYN.
 Women between 45 and 49 years are advised to get mammograms annually.

 How to recognize breast cancer symptoms